linkedin/css-blocks/README.md

 Together, the `:scope` selector and all declared `.class` selectors define the full interface of stylable elements available to a Block's consumer.

 ## State Selectors
-States represent a mode or interaction state that the `:scope` or a class – call the state's **originating element** – may be in.
+States represent a mode or interaction state that the `:scope` or a class – called the state's **originating element** – may be in.
 States are written as attribute selectors with the special `state` namespace.

 ```css
 :scope { /* ... */ }